shadow-light/sellingjesus.org/src/articles/buying.md

 ## Purchasing Biblical Teaching May Be A Sin

 We should recognize that commerce around Christian teaching fits within this category, and therefore may also be a sin.
-The one who attempts to purchase Christian teaching is not merely attempting to purchase raw knowledge, a set of propositions and dry information about the Christian faith; they seek to effect in themselves a work of the Spirit of God, who not only propositionally communicates to them the truth of God, but experientially communicates to them the goodness of God so that it would not be rejected (1 Cor.
-2:14).
+The one who attempts to purchase Christian teaching is not merely attempting to purchase raw knowledge, a set of propositions and dry information about the Christian faith; they seek to effect in themselves a work of the Spirit of God, who not only propositionally communicates to them the truth of God, but experientially communicates to them the goodness of God so that it would not be rejected (1 Cor 2:14).
 This spiritual enlightenment happens through a human teacher as an instrument, but its agent is the Holy Spirit.

 > We have not received the spirit of the world, but the Spirit who is from God, that we may understand what God has freely given us.
 And this is what we speak, not in words taught us by human wisdom, but in words taught by the Spirit, expressing spiritual truths in spiritual words.
 (1 Corinthians 2:12-13)

 Note that Paul speaks of such truth as being freely given.
-If such truth is freely given by God, then it must be freely given by man in order to obey the command of Christ: “freely you received, freely give” (Matt.
-10:8).
+If such truth is freely given by God, then it must be freely given by man in order to obey the command of Christ: “freely you received, freely give” (Matt 10:8).

 More to our point, if the one who purchases Christian teaching ultimately seeks to purchase an effect of the Spirit, he engages in the same sin as Simon.